NewUserXp/WindFlow-AI/README.md

 - [Our Rules](RULES.md)
 - [Get Started](STARTUSING.md)
+- [Support us](SUPPORTUS.md) Support us by donating or something to keep up the project.

 # Info
 Our system loads data from **availability.yml** file from this project, this shows if models are available.
 Our servers are binded to this repo, delievering latest model uptime information in **availability.yml**.